VirgilSecurity/sdk-java-android/README.md

 ## Installation

 The Virgil Core SDK is provided as set of packages named *com.virgilsecurity.sdk*.
 Packages are distributed via Maven repository.
-Also in this guide, you'll find one more package - Virgil Crypto Library that is used by the SDK to perform cryptographic operations.
+In this guide you'll also find one more package - Virgil Crypto Library, that is used by the SDK to perform cryptographic operations.

 ### Target